10 Iron Uses in Everyday Life and in Human Body

 Automobiles

 Automobiles are built to a large extent with iron.
 Except for a few, wherein aluminum is used to give lightweight to the body.
-But the main framework and other parts like pistons, wires, wheel bearings are made of iron.

 In agriculture

 Iron is a micro-nutrient in plants having a diverse role in their physiology.
 Iron deficiency leads to a few diseases.
-Hence iron is used in agriculture to maintain the proper growth of plants.
+Hence, iron is used in agriculture to maintain the proper growth of plants.
 Iron concentration is critical for plants.
 Organic iron is the form by which it is absorbed from soil by plants.

 Heavy machines